vorlie/iotas-notepad/README.md

 ## Checking for Updates

 Iota's Notepad automatically checks for updates when the application starts.
 If a new version is available, an in-app notification will inform you about the update, displaying the new version number and providing a download link for the setup file.
 You can dismiss the notification if you choose not to update immediately.
-You can also manually check for updates by restarting the application.
+You can also manually check for updates by clicking the "Check for Updates" button.

 ## Usage